Porpoises ‘buzz’ less when boats are nearby!

 Industry Events Calendar

 Where can you catch up with the Seiche team across the globe?
-We have the following events on our schedule for 2024 – are you attending any of them?
+We have the following events on our schedule for the coming year, with many more to follow – are you attending any of them?
 If so, we would love to see you!

 Drift Buoys Improve Underwater Noise Monitoring